threefoldtech/info_grid/src/internals/rmb/rmb_specs.md

 }
 ```

-##### Incoming Response
+#### Incoming Response

 A response message is defined as follows this is what is received as a response by a client in response to his outgoing request.

-> this response is what is pushed to `$ret` queue defined by the outgoing request, hence the client need to wait on this queue until the response is received or it times out
+> This response is what is pushed to `$ret` queue defined by the outgoing request, hence the client need to wait on this queue until the response is received or it times out

 ```rust
 #[derive(Serialize, Deserialize, Clone, Debug)]